open-metadata/OpenMetadata/openmetadata-docs/content/v1.3.x/deployment/kubernetes/gke.md

 It is recommended to use GCP [Cloud SQL](https://cloud.google.com/sql/) services for Database and [Elastic Cloud GCP](https://www.elastic.co/partners/google-cloud) for Search Engine for Production.

 We support -
-- Cloud SQL (MySQL) engine version 8 or greater
+- Cloud SQL (MySQL) engine version 8 or higher
-- Cloud SQL (postgreSQL) engine version 12 or greater
+- Cloud SQL (postgreSQL) engine version 12 or higher
-- ElasticSearch Engine version 8.10
+- ElasticSearch Engine version 8.X (upto 8.10.X)

 We recommend -
 - CloudSQL to be Multi Zone Available